HORNET-Storage/Scionic-MerkleTree-Go/README.md

 ```

 This repository is a work in progress and we plan to make quite a few changes and developments as we move forward
-Although what we have is working currently, we do not recommend using this in anything production related yet
+Although what we have is working currently, we do not recommend using this in anything production related yet.